-Are Western countries like Switzerland doing enough to tackle waste trafficking?
+Are Western countries doing enough to tackle waste trafficking?

 It might generate billions of dollars in illicit profits and pose a threat to human health, but the cross-border illegal waste trade is a crime that even countries with strict waste regulations, such as Switzerland, struggle to prosecute effectively.